 Donation of funds: The library gratefully accepts donations of funds.
 Donors wishing to donate funds to the library can do so online.
 Individuals considering larger gifts or naming the library as a beneficiary in estate planning should contact Kent Huntsman, Associate Vice President of University Relations-Gifts, at (512) 863-1235.

 Donation of rare books and archival materials: The library is interested in acquiring special and rare materials in Texana, and early British and American literature.
 Special Collections also houses the University archives, developed entirely by deposit or donation.
-Donors wishing to give the library rare or archival materials should contact Kathryn Stallard, Director of Special Collections, at email@example.com.
+Donors wishing to give the library rare or archival materials should contact Jason Dean, Director of Special Collections, at firstname.lastname@example.org.

-Donation of other materials: The library does not accept other donations (such as books, CDs, DVDs, or newspaper, magazine, or journal issues).
+At this time, the library does not accept other donations (such as books, CDs, DVDs, or newspaper, magazine, or journal issues).
 Books authored by SU alumni should be donated to the alumni collection maintained in the Schrum Alumni Center.
-To donate, alumnus authors should contact the Office of University Relations-Alumni and Parents at (800) 960-6363 or firstname.lastname@example.org.
+To donate, alumni authors should contact the Office of University Relations-Alumni and Parents at (800) 960-6363 or email@example.com.

 Collections within the library